gcr/swarm/README.md

 - Distribute long-running jobs across many cores

 - One machine not enough?
-Share the workload across many NFS-mounted (or SSHFS-mounted) machines for massive speed gains!
+Share the workload across many NFS-mounted (or SSHFS-mounted) machines for massive speed gains

-- If things crash, swarm restarts your task roughly where you left off!
+- If things crash, swarm restarts your task roughly where you left off so you don't have to start the entire job from scratch

-- Simple to use -- each task is just a command line!
-Just clone this repo, write a swarm script, and you're off!
+- Simple to use -- each task is just a command line.
+Just clone this repo, write a short script, and you're off!

 - Lightweight and non-intrusive -- swarm keeps all of your jobs' stdout files and its internal lock files in a single 'tasks' folder.